pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The next time something happens in your life that makes you angry or afraid or sad, how long will you spend locked in the prison of one of those emotions?
 And what will you do there?
 What indelible mark might you make in your life or in our world on the basis of one of those emotions?"
 --[Sam Harris](https://samharris.org/podcasts/145-information-war/)

+"You're making yourself based on what you're doing with your attention and the kinds of habits you're ramifying.
+And you are, quite literally, sculpting your neural circuitry in the mean time...All of these moments matter, and they deliver to you your future self who will have whatever competencies or weaknesses or mounting dissatisfaction with life to deal with.
+And if your life doesn't feel the way you want it to feel, there's a lot you have done on purpose and by accident to bring yourself to this point, and there's a lot you may yet do to feel differently."
+--[Sam Harris](https://samharris.org/subscriber-extras/226-price-distraction/) (39min) on brain plasticity and the principle of getting more of what you pay attention to

 "There are those who will say terrible things about JavaScript.
 Many of these things are true.
 When I was required to write something in JavaScript for the first time, I quickly came to despise it.
 It would accept almost anything I typed but interpret it in a way that was completely different from what I meant.
 This had a lot to do with the fact that I did not have a clue what I was doing, of course, but there is a real issue here: JavaScript is ridiculously liberal in what it allows.
 The idea behind this design was that it would make programming in JavaScript easier for beginners.
 In actuality, it mostly makes finding problems in your programs harder because the system will not point them out to you."
 --Marijn Haverbeke, *Eloquent Javascript*